👊 20 Management Idioms for Success

 - to return to it whenever you want

-Enjoy the learning and see you in the next lesson!
+Enjoy the lesson and see you in the next one!

 Teacher Rob 🙋♂️